 - Visas - Citizens of all countries, including Hong Kong, Macau and Taiwan, may apply for a visa with a purpose of tourism or business and group tourist types of visa for 30 or 90 days online through the Kyrgyz Republic eVisa system.
 All you have to do if you’re an eVisa holder is arrive via Manas International Airport, Osh International Airport and Ak-jol checkpoint on the Kyrgyzstan-Kazakhstan border.
 If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need a visa based on your nationality and the country you want to visit.

 - Currency - The official currency in Kyrgyzstan is the som.
 Kyrgyzstan has mostly a cash economy so credit cards are rarely used or accepted by establishments, while ATMs are present in Bishkek and scarce in other towns.

-- Weather - Kyrgyzstan has dry continental to polar climate in high Tien Shan, subtropical in southwest and temperate in northern foothill zone.
+- Weather - Kyrgyzstan has dry continental to the polar climate in high Tien Shan, subtropical in the southwest and temperate in northern foothill zone.